tghack/website-pages/tools.md

 * By googling: Web pages with converting programs, e.g. hex to ascii.
 Calculators and decoders for different ciphers within cryptography.
 And a lot more!!!
 * Wikipedia
-* Kali Linux: An image of an operating system with loads of tools.
 * [zarduz/ctf-tools](https://github.com/zardus/ctf-tools) github repo with loads of CTF tools.
 * [CyberChef](https://gchq.github.io/CyberChef/) for encoding and decoding.